imixs/imixs-office-workflow/MIGRATION-NOTES.md

 The following section contains migration notes for Imixs-Office-Workflow.

+## Imixs-Office-Workflow 4.5.4

+ - New Main Layout  - New CSS Class names for header and content container!

 ## Imixs-Office-Workflow 4.5.1

  - Changed Security Model - core access roles are now mandatory, empty passwords are no longer supported